 Breathtaking Mountain Views

 On your trek to Annapurna Base Camp with Poon Hill, you will be treated to incredible views of some of the highest mountains in the world.
 From Poon Hill, you will see Annapurna (8,091m/26,545ft), Dhaulagiri (8,167m/26,795ft), and Manaslu (8,163m/26,781ft), three giants of the Himalayas.
-The surrounding peaks, including Machhapuchhre (6,993m/22,943ft), Mardi Himal, and, Hiunchuli (6,441m/21,132ft), offer stunning backdrops throughout your journey.
+Furthermore, the surrounding peaks, including Machhapuchhre (6,993m/22,943ft), Mardi Himal, and Hiunchuli (6,441m/21,132ft), offer stunning backdrops throughout your journey.
 These majestic mountains create a magnificent panorama, making the trek one of the best for mountain lovers.

 Sunrise and Sunset From Poonhill

 At Poon Hill (3,210m/10,525ft), you will get some of the best sunrise and sunset views in the Annapurna region.
-The sunrise, which usually happens around 6 AM, will show the first light hitting the peaks of Annapurna, Dhaulagiri, and Machhapuchhre, turning them golden.
-In the evening, the sunset around 6 PM will make the mountains glow with warm orange and red colors.
+The sunrise, which usually happens around 6 a.m., will show the first light hitting the peaks of Annapurna, Dhaulagiri, and Machhapuchhre, turning them golden.
+In the evening, the sunset, around 6 p.m., will make the mountains glow with warm, orange, and red colors.

 To reach Poon Hill, you will need to hike for about an hour from Ghorepani, which is a bit challenging with some uphill sections, but the incredible views will make it worth the effort.
 The sunrise and sunset here are highlights of the trek because of the stunning panoramic views and peaceful atmosphere.